The Prettiest Curse: Reception

 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the release received an average score of 78, based on 15 reviews, which evaluates at "generally favorable reviews".

 In an advance review of The Prettiest Curse for NME, Hannah Mylrea said, "Blending growling riffs worthy of The Strokes with soaring melodies and a generous dash of the band's no-fucks-given attitude, it's a break-neck 30 minutes of glorious chaos."

 Writing for the Hampstead & Highgate Express, Stephen Moore called the album Hinds's "best record yet", writing that it is "highly listenable chart fodder, the lyrics centering on highly dysfunctional kidult relationships, and opens a record which explores the fertile crossovers between garage rock, disco, sampling, synth-pop and more."

-In his Substack-published "Consumer Guide" column, Robert Christgau hailed the album as "the charming maturation of these club kids who've mastered pop songcraft".
+In his "Consumer Guide" column, Robert Christgau hailed the album as "the charming maturation of these club kids who've mastered pop songcraft".
 He found that Hinds "emote ever more catchily about their ever twistier love lives" and "ponder possibilities that have gotten so much chancier" in the wake of a pandemic that gives the release a sharp poignancy.

 Track listing

-All tracks were written by Hinds (Carlotta Cosials, Amber Grimbergen, Ade Martín, and Ana Perrote).
+All tracks are written by Hinds (Carlotta Cosials, Amber Grimbergen, Ade Martín, and Ana Perrote).